juliastone0729/demo-repository/pages/about.md

 - a CSV of collection metadata
 - a folder of images, PDFs, audio, or video files

-Driven by your metadata, the template generates engaging visualizations to browse and explore your objects.
+Driven your metadata, the template generates engaging visualizations to browse and explore your objects.
 The resulting static site can be hosted on any basic web server.

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.